ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 `/Users/my_username/path_to_project_folder/my_project/venv/bin/vlmd`

-## 4. Generate a HEAL Data Dictionary
+## 3. Generate a HEAL Data Dictionary

 Now that the HEAL Data Utilities python package has been successfully installed, it can be used to generate a HEAL-compliant data dictionary.
-The command `vlmd` will be used to call the healdata-utils python package.
+The command `vlmd` will be used to call the `healdata-utils` python package.

 To confirm installation and to see the different command options: